-Eliminating the Criminalization and Policing of Students in Schools
+5 Eliminating the Criminalization and Policing of Students in Schools

-NEA believes the criminalization and policing of students obstructs a thriving and nurturing school climate.
-Native, Asian, Black, Latin(o/a/x), Middle Eastern and North African, Pacific Islander, and Multiracial students, including those who identify as LGBTQ+, have disabilities, and/or are English language learners are in greater jeopardy in schools with a presence of police and law enforcement.
-Schools with police presence rely more heavily on exclusionary discipline, and exclusionary discipline falls disproportionately on Black students and other students of color.
+6 NEA believes the criminalization and policing of students obstructs a thriving and nurturing school

-Ending the policing of students on school campuses is essential to ensure thriving spaces for all stakeholders and to facilitate policies that dismantle inequalities and eliminate the criminalization of youth.
-The Association strongly opposes the policing of students in all of its forms which perpetuate the school-to-prison and school-to-deportation pipelines.
+7 climate.
+Native, Asian, Black, Latin(o/a/x), Middle Eastern and North African, Pacific Islander, and

-NEA recognizes the significance of physical school facilities as a reflection of what educators want our schools to be-welcoming, inclusive, and supportive environments for our students, parents/guardians, and communities.
+8 Multiracial students, including those who identify as LGBTQ+, have disabilities, and/or are English

-Therefore, the Association demands an end to:
+9 language learners are in greater jeopardy in schools with a presence of police and law enforcement.8

-- A. Participation in federal 1033 programs which deliver unnecessary weapons, vehicles, surveillance technology, and other equipment that unjustifiably militarize the police presence on school campuses. - B. Overreliance by educators on referrals to law enforcement which increase the likelihood of contact with the juvenile justice system. - C. Subjective and biased enforcement of disciplinary policies such as hair and dress codes. - D. Construction of prison-like school environments that employ metal detectors, random searches, and other building and design elements that diminish a thriving and nurturing school climate.
+- 10 Schools with police presence rely more heavily on exclusionary discipline, and exclusionary discipline 11 falls dispresentionately on Plack students and other students of color - 11 falls disproportionately on Black students and other students of color. - 12 Ending the policing of students on school campuses is essential to ensure thriving spaces for all - 13 stakeholders and to facilitate policies that dismantle inequalities and eliminate the criminalization of - youth.
+The Association strongly opposes the policing of students in all of its forms which perpetuate theschool-to-prison and school-to-deportation pipelines. - NEA recognizes the significance of physical school facilities as a reflection of what educators want our schools to be-welcoming, inclusive, and supportive environments for our students, parents/ - 18 guardians, and communities. - 19 Therefore, the Association demands an end to: - A. Participation in federal 1033 programs which deliver unnecessary weapons, vehicles, surveillance technology, and other equipment that unjustifiably militarize the police presence on school campuses. - B. Overreliance by educators on referrals to law enforcement which increase the likelihood of contact with the juvenile justice system. - 25 C. Subjective and biased enforcement of disciplinary policies such as hair and dress codes. - 26 D. Construction of prison-like school environments that employ metal detectors, random searches, and other building and design elements that diminish a thriving and nurturing school climate.